 Pedagogy and Scholarship of Chemistry

-We experiment with, evaluate and research the way people teach and learn Chemistry at the University and describe their courses to future Chemists.
-Our findings help us teach even better here at Leeds and to inform national and international Higher Education practice through our activities across the following themes.
+We experiment with, evaluate, and research the way people teach and learn Chemistry at the University.
+Our findings help us teach even better here at Leeds and inform national and international higher education practice through our activities across the following themes.

 The Language and Linguistics of Chemistry

 Studying Chemistry means we have to use and understand a significant new vocabulary.
-There are also lots of conventions used in reporting and describing the Chemistry we do.
+Many conventions are used to report and describe the Chemistry we do.
 We collaborate with colleagues who are experts in language and linguistics to answer questions such as:

 Teaching Chemistry well